 Reasons To Cut Back On Your Daily Caffeine Routine

-If you’re drinking more than three or four cups of caffeinated coffee each day, it may be time to scale it back a bit if you begin to experience any following side effects:
+If you are drinking more than three or four cups of caffeinated coffee each day, it may be time to scale it back a bit if you begin to experience any following side effects:

 Everyone experiences caffeine differently, and some people may be way more sensitive than others.
-However, if you start to feel side effects daily, you may want to stop drinking caffeine cold turkey, or at least for the period of a week to see if this is the source of your issues.
+However, if you start to feel side effects daily, you may want to stop drinking caffeine cold turkey, or at least for a week to see if this is the source of your issues.

 Ways To Curb A Caffeine Habit